ProlegyDE/pve-vm-clone-script/README.md

 ![License](https://img.shields.io/badge/License-GPL-green)

-This Bash script facilitates cloning a Proxmox virtual machine (VM) from a specific ZFS snapshot created by zfs-auto-snapshot.
+This Bash script facilitates cloning a Proxmox virtual machine (VM) from a specific ZFS snapshot.
 It lists all available VMs, allows selection of a source VM, and identifies all associated ZFS datasets before creating a new cloned VM.

 ## :warning: Critical Warning
 **This script requires root privileges and can cause data changes!**